SardorIbodov/SardorIbodov/README.md

 - 👋 Hi, I’m @SardorIbodov
-- 👀 I’m entry-level Front-end development
+- 👀 I’m Front-end mentor and developer at WebBrain Academy
 - 🌱 I learned JavaScript / React.js in WebBrain Academy
-- Currently I'm focusing on creating portfolio
+- Currently I'm focusing on creating portfolio and teaching students how to code

 <!---
 SardorIbodov/SardorIbodov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.